 Background and Challenge

-Many leaders today feel the effects of an increasingly complex and ever-changing business culture as Millennials enter the workforce.
+Many leaders today feel the effects of an increasingly complex and ever-changing business culture as the next generation enters the workforce.
 Add to that the typical professional and personal demands and it becomes overwhelming for any one leader to get it all done—or at least done well.

 Of course, one solution is to delegate tasks and responsibilities to our direct reports.
 This is easier for some of us than others, though.
 Meanwhile, our employees yearn for leadership that goes beyond the old “command and control” model.
 They want leaders who are willing to go beyond just delegating to help them develop their full potential.